-STRATEGIC OBJECTIVE FOUR - TO BE RECOGN SED AS AN EMPLOYER OF CHOICE ACTION NO ACTION TARGET PROGRESS AT 31 MARCH 2019 EAST AYRSHIRE LEISURE 4.1 Increase levels of staff satisfaction from 2016/17 baseline.
+STRATEGIC STRATEGIC OBJECTIVE FOUR - TO BE RECOGNISED AS AN EMPLOYER OF CHOICE ACTION NO ACTION TARGET PROGRESS AT 31 MARCH 2019 EAST AYRSHIRE LEISURE 4.
+I Increase levels of staff satisfaction from 2016/17 baseline.
 Respond to survey findings.
 Maintain constructive relationship with Trade Union - 6 meetings annually.
 Maintain absence to below acceptable level of 8 days per annum.
-Continue to achieve low levels of formal Grievances Absence levels for the year is 6.49 days which is below the acceptable 8 working days lost per employee.
-The top 3 causes of absence and action taken to tackle these are as follows: EAST AYRSHIRE LEISURE 4.2 Increase the number of volunteering, placement and apprenticeship opportunities.
+Continue to achieve low levels of formal Grievances Absence level recorded for the period 10 December to 31 March was 2.06 days.
+This is primarily due to long term absence.
+No Grievance Appeals were held during this period.
+Overall Annual Performance Absence levels for the year is 6.49 days which is below the acceptable 8 working days lost per employee.
+The top 3 causes of absence and action taken to tackle these are as follows: Personal Stress - Early intervention is pursued through Occupational Health.
+Operations/Treatment/Recovery - Managers and Team Leaders support staff through regular contact and employees are referred to Occupational Health where appropriate.
+Injury - Non Work - Regular contact is maintained with employees and where appropriate they are referred to Occupational Health.
+There were no formal grievances raised by employees during 2018/19.
+EAST AYRSHIRE LEISURE 4.2 Increase the number of volunteering, placement and apprenticeship opportunities.
 6 Modern Apprenticeships during life of Business Plan subject to funding.
 10 work placements during life of Business Plan 3 interns during life of Business Plan.
-Individual volunteers increase by 2% each year Volunteer days increased by 2% Cultural - 4 apprenticeships advertised, 2 interns advertised.
-42 volunteer opportunities created.
-POSITIVE PERFORMANCE
+Individual volunteers increase by 2% each year Volunteer days increased by 2% Four new full-term apprenticeships were advertised for the Dean Castle project.
+Friends of Dean continues to meet every 2 weeks with a core group of 15 volunteers taking part in a range of activities including maintenance, conservation tasks and event management.